WESTERN REGION SOCCER LEAGUE

 No Substitution Is Allowed for Any Player(s) Ejected

-All Substitutions must enter & exit the field at the halfway line.
+All Substitutions must enter at the field at the halfway line.

 All substituted players must leave the field without delay